YunoHost-Apps/libreerp_ynh/doc/DISCLAIMER.md

 To connect on your LibreERP
 -----------
 - Go on https://YOURDOMAIN/web
-- Use your master password
+- Login as "admin" with your master Yunohost password

 About licences
 -----------